The Nujabes Soundtrack that Crossed Cultures - SAMURAI CHAMPLOO

 At the core of Nujabes' productions for Champloo lies the seminal album 'Departure.’
 Released as the first of four albums, 'Departure' stood tall as a standalone masterpiece while also complementing the series' narrative arcs with both the opening theme “Battlecry” featuring Shing02, and closing theme “Shiki No Uta” in collaboration with Minmi.

-In an interview with OtaQuest, Minmi, who didn’t know who Nujabes was at time of the collaboration request, says the following about the collab: “I received some tracks from Nujabes and I really liked one of them.
+In an interview with OtaQuest, Minmi, who didn’t know who Nujabes was at the time of the collaboration request, says the following about the collaboration: “I received some tracks from Nujabes and I really liked one of them.
 It was a song that Nujabes had already released, and it was against his policy to reuse the same track for a different purpose, so my request was turned down.
 Later, I visited his office and we discussed it all one on one.
 I told Nujabes “I’ve read Director Watanabe’s plot, and I made a story for the song in my mind.
 I already have the melody, lyrics, and image, so I want to sing on this track.
 I won’t disappoint you.”
 Nujabes understood where I was coming from and said, “If you have this much confidence, please let me listen.”
 I made a demo immediately and it became “Shiki No Uta”. - Minmi

 Tracks like “Shiki No Uta” and “Aruarian Dance” became anthems for a generation seeking refuge in the blend of past and present, building the foundation for the present-day lo-fi phenomenon.